lbormann/darts-hub/README.md

 ### Specific App-version

-If you would like to stay on specific app-version, create an (empty) file called "my_version" in particular app dir.
+If you would like to stay on specific app-version, create an empty file called "my_version.txt" in particular app dir.
 That file will stop future app-updates, until you remove the file.

 ## TROUBLESHOOTING